 As a travel & lifestyle blogger, I find myself seeing some beautiful places and doing lots of wonderful things.
 I would count myself blessed, but sadly not everyone in this world is lucky enough to live the first world existence that most of us lead.
 There is hardship all around us, and even though those of us in the first world aren’t impervious to suffering, and poverty, there is a level of poverty many of us are lucky to have never experienced.
+Here is where #withOxfam really comes into its own.

 They say that hope is the last thing to die, and that couldn’t be truer than in the case of Buchumi, a Nyagurusu refugee camp resident in Tanzania.
 The story of Buchumi is one that I found especially compelling and I wanted to share it with you today.